-Figure 3: Fixed-term scientific functions at ETH Zurich aligned to qualification for a career in academic services (FS = function level within the salary system of ETH Zurich)
+Figure 3: fixed-term scientific functions at ETH Zurich aligned to qualification for a project-based academic career (FS = function level within the salary system of ETH Zurich)

-of its young scientists by ensuring favourable employment conditions and offering professional development programmes.
+ETH Zurich shares responsibility for the development of its young scientists by ensuring favourable employment conditions and offering professional development programmes.

-A change from a function designed to advance an academic career to a function designed to advance a career in academic services or vice versa is ideally done only once, at the start of a doctorate or after completion of a doctorate.
+A change from a function designed to advance an academic career to a function designed to advance a project-based academic career or vice versa is ideally done only once, at the start of a doctorate or after completion of a doctorate.
 The maximum employment period of fixed-term academic functions cannot be extended.

-5 The supervising professor and HR Partner jointly assign candidates to a function based on the function grid of the ETH domain.
+5 The supervising professor and Human Resources jointly assign candidates to a function based on the function grid of the ETH domain.